 It is not within the role or responsibilities for Ambassadors to force businesses to participate.
-Ambassadors operate under the assumption when they visit a business that non-compliance is unintentional and that Ambassadors are there to facilitate overcoming barriers to compliance.
-However, if the owner of an establishment is unwilling to work with an Ambassador or to comply with their recommendations, the ambassador will provide the owner or manager on site with a document mentioning that the City Attorney's Office may follow up with businesses that are out of compliance with local orders.
-Ambassadors will remind the business that the program goal is to support businesses in creating safer spaces to avoid any potential enforcement.
+Ambassadors operate under the assumption when they visit a business that non-compliance is unintentional.
+However, if the owner of an establishment is unwilling to work with an ambassador or to comply with their recommendations, the ambassador will let the owner know that their unwillingness to work with the program will be noted in public record and shared with the Public Health department.
+Ambassadors will remind the business that the program goal is to support businesses in creating safer spaces to avoid any potential punitive enforcement.